-"Fragrance" on a label can indicate the presence of up to 4,000 separate ingredients, most of which are synthetic.
+"Fragrance" on a label can indicate the presence of up to 4,000 separate ingredients.

-It is difficult to know what a product is made of when one or more ingredients are sheltered under a trade name.
+It is difficult to know what is in a product when one or more ingredients are sheltered under a trade name.

 It is even more difficult when the manufacturer claims the ingredients are 'proprietary' or 'trade secrets'.